 All software deployed on EGI is produced through independent platform integrators and technology providers.
-EGI.eu helps manage the outsourcing of technology developments through the Technology Coordination Board (TCB), according to the requirements gathered by the UCB and the Operations Management Board (OMB), negotiates with potential technology providers and assesses the quality of the new software.
+EGI.eu coordinates the outsourcing of technology developments through the Technology Coordination Board (TCB), according to the requirements gathered by the UCB and the Operations Management Board (OMB), negotiates with potential technology providers and assesses the quality of the new software.

-Over the second year, the Technology coordination of EGI.eu consolidated and improved the processes that were designed and implemented during the first year.
-The release of the EMI-1 middleware package in early May 2011 was the biggest challenge for the Software Provisioning infrastructure and was well integrated with the Staged Rollout team, who managed the deployment of the software into production.
+Over the second year, the Technology team's coordination consolidated and improved the processes that were designed and implemented during the first year.
+The release of the EMI-1 middleware package and its integration into UMD in early May 2011 was the biggest challenge for the Software Provisioning infrastructure and was well integrated with the Staged Rollout team, who managed the deployment of the software into production.